 - Arts & Culture

-College and university proposals are reviewed only if they directly involve faculty and/or students in applied projects of benefit and concern to the community.
+College and university proposals or those from city or government entities are reviewed only if they are applied projects that directly benefit the Lincoln community.

 Requests for support of technology must be from organizations whose emphasis is in the Fund’s special interest areas.
 Requests must define the need for the technology, provide compelling evidence that it is appropriate for the task and is cost-effective.
 Furthermore, the proposal must demonstrate the technology’s impact on the organization’s mission.